 is to strengthen the reskilling movement locally by regularly teaching sustainable daily-living skills, to promote skill-sharing for a resilient common future and to enhance the development of self-reliance in Santa Cruz County.

-is to hold three Reskilling Expos yearly in Winter, Spring and Fall.
+is to now hold only two Reskilling Expos yearly, one each in Spring and Fall.
 Each Expo will be a day-long symposium of workshops designed to impart skills that increase food security, conserve water and build local resilience.